neuronets/nobrainer/README.md

 /absolute/path/to/1/T1.mgz,/absolute/path/to/1/aparc+aseg.mgz
 /absolute/path/to/2/T1.mgz,/absolute/path/to/2/aparc+aseg.mgz
 ```
-- `--eval-csv`: path to CSV file with columns of features and labels filepaths.
+- `--eval-csv`: path to CSV file with columns of features and labels filepaths, like the CSV file in `--csv`.
 The file must have a header, although the column names can be arbitrary.
 If this file is given, the model will be evaluated on these data periodically.
 Results are available in TensorBoard.
-The CSV should look like the CSV in `--csv`, but of course, use different files.
+Of course, the evaluation CSV should not include files from the training CSV.
 - `--brainmask`: if specified, binarize the labels.
 If an aparc+aseg file is passed in as a label, the data will be binarized to create a brainmask.
 - `--label-mapping`: a path to a CSV file mapping the original labels in the label volumes to a range `[0, n_classes-1]`.
+The file must have a header but the column names can be arbitrary.
 The original labels are in the first column, and the new labels are in the second column.
 Values in the labels not included in the second column are automatically made 0.
 For example, the file below is used in a 3-class classification problem, where values 10 and 50 correspond to one class, values 20 and 60 correspond to another class, and all other values correspond to another class.
 ```
+original,new
 10,1
 50,1
 20,2